endCatt/ShuckleBot/README.md

-# discord-bots
+# ShuckleBot

-Repository for discord bots
+Shucklebot is just a bot for fun trying to figure out the different commands of discord.js